About the Society

 a) Chemical remediation of Cd polluted soil b) Automatic greenhause gas monitoring system

-〇 Division 9: Socioculture and soil science
+〇 Division 9: Soil education and cultural soil science

 Group 9-1.
 Soil education.